FociSolutions/github-foundations/guardrails/EN/04_Enterprise-Monitoring-Accounts.md

 ## Objective

-Create role-based account to enable enterprise monitoring and visibility This section contains the Guardrails that address controls in the:
+Create role-based account to enable enterprise monitoring and visibility.
+This section contains the Guardrails that address controls in the following contexts:

 - Access Control (AC)
 - Audit and Accountability (AU)
 - Identification and Authentication (IA)

-families.

-## Applicable Service Models

-- Software as a Service (SaaS)
-    - Specifically, DevOps and Source Code management tools

 ## Mandatory Requirements